One Time (Nav and Don Toliver song): Composition

 In the song, Nav details his lifestyle of riches and women as a result of his fame, as well as the positive and negative aspects of it.
 The chorus is sung by Don Toliver.

 Music video

 The official music video was released on September 13, 2022 along with the music video of Nav and Lil Baby's song "Never Sleep".
 Directed by Spike Jordan, it finds Nav, Don Toliver and Future checking in a motel where supernatural events occur, located in the middle of a desert.
 The clip opens with Toliver sitting on the roof of a Buick in the desert and singing, while women walk past him and enter a bar.
-Then, the scene shifts to Nav sitting in a motel room, seducing a woman with a dismembered hand laying on the bed next to him.
+Then, the scene shifts to Nav sitting in a motel room, seducing a woman with a severed hand laying on the bed next to him.
 Future appears on television from a set inspired by the Poltergeist film franchise, performing his verse in a bathroom in the company of two women.
 Toliver appears throughout different locations outside the motel.